ro31337/libretaxi/doc/GETTING-STARTED.md

 ![image](https://cloud.githubusercontent.com/assets/1477672/21249653/68e86f0e-c2f4-11e6-950b-862200013e5b.png)

 Type `/newbot` command and follow instructions.
+You will be given an API key, which is your 'TELEGRAM_TOKEN' in 'settings.js'

 ## Step 4.
 Get your Google Maps API key